mxngjxa/QCI402-MSQC/README.md

-# CODE000-PROGRAM
+# QCI402-MSQC
-Notes for CODE000: FULL_COURSE_NAME from the DEGREE_LEVEL in DEGREE_NAME.
+Notes for # QCI402-QCI402: Mathmatical Foundations for Quantum Computing from the Master of Science in Quantum Computing.